ibexa/documentation-developer/docs/content_management/taxonomy/taxonomy_api.md

 [[= include_file('code_samples/api/public_php_api/src/Command/TaxonomyCommand.php', 41, 42) =]]
 ```

-To know how many entries there is, use `TaxonomyServiceInterface::countAllEntries()` with optionally a taxonomy identifier.
+To see how many entries is there, use `TaxonomyServiceInterface::countAllEntries()` with optionally a taxonomy identifier.

 To get all children of a specific taxonomy entry, use `TaxonomyServiceInterface::loadEntryChildren()`,
 provide it with the entry object, and optionally specify the limit of results and their offset.